esatterwhite/skyring/README.md

 # skyring-tcp-transport
-A TCP based transport with connection pooling for Skyring
+A TCP based transport with connection pooling for Skyring.

 ## Installation